 Have questions?
 We’re happy to help.

-A: Individuals have full ownership and control over their Pillcheck test results.
+Individuals have full ownership and control over their Pillcheck test results.
 Personal data is not shared without prior authorization as described in the Informed Consent Form.
 Only the individual can decide who has access to the report and can revoke access at any time or request deletion of the information by submitting a request in writing at email@example.com.

 Privacy of genetic and personal data is protected by the Bill S201 (an Act to prohibit and prevent genetic discrimination) and Personal Information Protection and Electronic Documents Act (PIPEDA).
-The Pillcheck service is fully compliant with these regulations.
-Except as expressly set forth in the patient’s Informed Consent, results will not be shared with any third party, including insurance company and employer.
+The Pillcheck service is fully compliant with these Acts.
+Except as expressly set forth in the participant’s Informed Consent, results are not shared with any third party, including insurance company and employer.

-A: Health benefits and insurance companies may cover the cost of Pillcheck service as an optional benefit.
+Health benefits and insurance companies may cover the cost of the Pillcheck service as an optional benefit.
 Pillcheck results do not impact coverage decisions.

 Pillcheck does NOT assess any genes related to disease risk or disease diagnostics and does not affect patients’ insurance.
 Only specific, well-identified DNA variations related to drug response are analyzed by Pillcheck.
 Once the test is complete, any remaining DNA is destroyed after 30 days.

-A: Only specific, well-identified DNA variations related to drug response are analyzed by the lab.
-This is analyzed and the results used to generate a personalized report listing your body’s predicted response to all Pillcheck-covered medications.
+Only specific, well-identified DNA variations related to drug response are analyzed by the lab.
+This is analyzed, and the results are used to generate a personalized report listing your body’s predicted response to all Pillcheck-covered medications.
 Once the test is complete, any remaining DNA is destroyed after 30 days.

 † Journal of the American Pharmacists Association 2017 Sep-Oct;57(5):624-629